Ist4lri/Algo_Project/README.md

 ### GOUTTEBEL Pierre-LoÏc
 ### STOSSKOPF Thomas

-Warning : Your fasta file MUST respect the following format :
+Warning : Your fasta file MUST respect the fasta format (not just fasta extension)

->NAME_OF_SPECIES1, WITH SOME METADATA

->ATGCTAGCTAGCTAC.....

->NAME_OF_SPECIES2, WITH SOME METADATA

->GATCCGATCGATCGAT....

 If you want to launch the app, please do this :